AmburgD/AmburgD/README.md

 - 👋 Hi, I’m @AmburgD
 - 👀 I’m interested in Cybersecurity and Game Development
-- 🌱 I’m currently learning Powershell
+- 🌱 I’m currently learning C#
 - 💞️ I’m excited about learning more about the world of scripting and creating really useful programs
 - 📫 How to reach me daxamb314@gmail.com